Colin Lanceley: London years

 In 1964 Lanceley won the Helena Rubinstein Travelling Scholarship and the following year, together with his future wife Kay Morphett and her two children, he sailed for Europe to see its great works of art.
 After a brief stay in Tuscany with art critic Robert Hughes they moved to London, where they stayed for the next 16 years.

 In developing his style of three-dimensional paintings, Lanceley absorbed the influence of the Modernists in art, and drew inspiration also from the poetry of T. S. Eliot and the music of Béla Bartók and Igor Stravinsky.
 In 1966 he was signed by British contemporary art gallery, Marlborough Fine Art, which gave him his first London exhibition, curated by Jasia Reichardt, and also showed him in New York.
 Notable works of this early London period, described by Robert Hughes as "transitional", included Icarus II (1966), The Miraculous Mandarin (1966) and Atlas (1967).
 He also worked with printmaker Chris Prater at Kelpra Studios and in 1976 a solo exhibition of his prints was held at the Tate gallery.

 From 1967 onwards Lanceley and his family spent their summers in Europe, principally in Spain.
 A major influence at this time was the artist Joan Miró, who visited his London studio.
 Notable works of this period included The Object of All Travel Is to Arrive at the Shores of the Mediterranean (1971–72) and The Lark Ascending (1978).
+In 1968 critic Sandra McGrath, who promoted his work, donated his 1964 Gemini, to the Art Gallery of New South Wales.
 He twice won the Krakow Biennale prize for prints.
 His work was increasingly concerned with landscape, a turning point being Chablis (1980–81).

 In the UK he taught part-time at the Bath Academy of Art and then at Chelsea College of Arts, where his colleagues included Howard Hodgkin, Patrick Caulfield and other artists.

 Throughout these years Lanceley continued to visit Australia periodically for exhibitions of his work.
 In 1981, following another extended visit to Europe during which he received the Europe Prize for Painting in Belgium, he finally decided to return to Australia.